SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/getting_started.md

 Much of the documentation on this site is meant as reference material to support a developer as they work through the [step-by-step process](https://trello.com/c/uRD0ZIOc/1-form-name-type-of-law) this project has found useful.

 ## Summary
+These steps will be filled out as we fill out this documentation.

 1. Set up the system for your organization
    1. Create a docassemble server
    1. Configure the server